zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

 ## Running within a Docker Container

-You can run the script inside a Docker container.
+You have the option to run the script inside a Docker container if needed.
 Ensure you pass the required environment variables **BITBUCKET_REPO_FULL_NAME** and **BITBUCKET_COMMIT**.
 Additionally, to enable the container to resolve host.docker.internal to the host machine's address, you need to add the **--add-host=host.docker.internal:host-gateway** flag when running the container.

 Below is an example of how to run the container: